Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Analysis

 We used the Modular Open-Source Fitter for Transients \citep[\texttt{MOSFiT};][]{guillochon17b, mockler19} to fit the host-subtracted light curves of ASASSN-19dj to estimate physical parameters of the star, SMBH, and the encounter. \texttt{MOSFiT} uses models containing several physical parameters to generate bolometric light curves of a transient, generates single-filter light curves from the bolometric light curves, and fits these to the observed multi-band data.
 It then finds the combination of parameters yielding the highest likelihood match for a given model using one of various sampling methods.
 We ran the \texttt{MOSFiT} TDE model in nested sampling mode when fitting our data, as we have a large number of observations in several photometric filters.

 \texttt{MOSFiT} is the only available tool for generalised fitting of TDE emission, and seems to model cases such as ASASSN-19dj, which has relatively smooth light curves, fairly well.
-We show the \texttt{MOSFiT} multi-band fits to the ASASSN-19dj light curves in Figure~\ref{fig:mosfit_lc} with our data overplotted. \texttt{MOSFiT} is able to fit the late-time data quite well, and does a reasonable job of fitting the data near the peak, particularly in the optical, though it slightly underestimates the UV emission near peak.
-The rise is particularly well constrained compared to many of the TDEs in the sample fit by \citet{mockler19} due to the high-cadence survey data in our dataset.
+We show the \texttt{MOSFiT} multi-band fits to the ASASSN-19dj light curves in Figure~\ref{fig:mosfit_lc} with our data overplotted. \texttt{MOSFiT} does a reasonable job of fitting the data near the peak, particularly in the optical, though it slightly underestimates the UV emission near peak.
+The rise is particularly well constrained compared to many of the TDEs in the sample fit by \citet{mockler19}.The fit to the late-time UV data is good, but many of the optical bands appear to flatten relative to the \texttt{MOSFiT} decline.
+The UV excess near peak and the late-time optical flattening may indicate the presence of multiple emission components throughout the evolution of ASASSN-19dj.

 Table~\ref{tab:mosfit_params} shows the median values and $1-99$\% range for the \texttt{MOSFiT} TDE model parameters.
 The model parameters are generally very well constrained, with statistical uncertainties from the fit being significantly smaller than the systematic uncertainties of the model \citep[see Table 3 of][]{mockler19}.
 The black hole mass and stellar mass given by \texttt{MOSFiT} are $M_h=7.8^{+3.9}_{-4.1}\times10^6$~\msun and $M_\star=0.10^{+0.37}_{-0.08}$~\msun, respectively.
-This black hole mass is larger than, but marginally consistent with, the mass limit calculated by \citet{vanvelzen19} and consistent with our estimate in \S \ref{archival}.
+This black hole mass is larger than, but marginally consistent with, the mass limit calculated by \citet{vanvelzen19} and consistent with our estimate in \S \ref{sec:archival}.
 The stellar mass, while low, is consistent with several other TDEs modelled in \citet{mockler19}.
 Finally, \texttt{MOSFiT} indicates that the star was likely completely disrupted in the encounter, though the lower limit on the scaled $\beta$ parameter $b$ is consistent with a partial disruption when the systematic uncertainties are taken into account.

+To understand peak emission in the context of stream-stream collisions, we use \texttt{TDEmass} \citep{ryu20c}. \texttt{TDEmass} assumes that the UV/optical emission is shock-powered and extracts the SMBH and stellar mass based on the observed peak luminosity and temperature at peak.
+Using our peak luminosity of $(6.14 \pm 0.17) \times 10^{44}$ erg s$^{-1}$ and temperature at peak of $50400^{+3800}_{-6300}$ K, we obtain a SMBH mass of $7.3^{+2.4}_{-1.0} \times 10^5$ \msun and a disrupted stellar mass of $13.0 _{-2.0}^{+4.2}$ \msun, both consistent with the values obtained by \citep{ryu20c}.
+Given the stellar mass of the host galaxy, this SMBH mass is roughly 15 times lower than expected from scaling relations.
+The stellar mass is unlikely for any TDE and inconsistent with the absence of recent star formation in the host galaxy.